SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 a glitch art process.<br>
 an oracle.<br></i>

 Book design by Patrick Quinn + Patrick Kiley.
-Printed and bound at Publication Studio, Troy, NY.
+Printed and bound at Publication Studio, Troy, NY.<br>
 ISBN: 978-1-62462-164-2

 This project is dedicated to my friend Jon Cates (http://systemsapproach.net)